SNPGuard/snp-guard/README.md

 make create_new_vm

 # run image for initial setup
+# Note: if you don't see a prompt after cloud-init logs, press ENTER
 make run_setup

 # (From another shell) Copy kernel and headers to the guest VM via SCP